MindscapeHQ/raygun4php/README.md

 See the [Error Control Operators section on PHP.net](http://php.net/manual/en/language.operators.errorcontrol.php) for more information

 ## Changelog
+- 1.8.2: No longer output warning when a socket connection fails
 - 1.8.1: Fix issue with error being raised with null bytes send with escapeshellarg method
 - 1.8.0: Bugfix with multiple cookies being set.
 Cookie options can be set via the setCookieOptions method
 - 1.7.1: Fixed illegal string offset
 - 1.7.0: Added custom error grouping